Test Catalog

 See Abacavir Hypersensitivity Testing and Initial Patient Management Algorithm

-For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Associations Tables
+For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Associations Tables.

 Method Name